DanielGrenehed/my-environment-help/atom/readme.md

 pigments

 ### atom-beautify
 A tool to format code.
-Shortcut ctrl + alt + b
+Shortcut ctrl-alt-b

 ### file-icons
 A package to show icons in project explorer.
 To make a visual distinction between files.